 The diathesis-stress model (e.g., Burns & Machin, 2013) is one way to view how personality risk factors such as IU may moderate the effect of exposure to PMIEs on the development and maintenance of SITB following military service.
-The integrative MI model proposed by Litz et al. (2009) suggest that if the PMIEs-related internal moral conflict gives rise to stable, internal, and global negative attributions about the causes and meaning of a transgressive act, then these attributions might lead to trauma-related guilt and shame and a fear of being judged.
+The integrative MI model proposed by Litz et al. (2009) suggests that if the PMIEs-related internal moral conflict gives rise to stable, internal, and global negative attributions about the causes and meaning of a transgressive act, then these attributions might lead to trauma-related guilt and shame and a fear of being judged.
 It is suggested that veterans with high IU would find the reasoning of their acts as problematic and end up ruminating about the uncertainty (Dugas et al., 1998).
-They are also more likely to interpret ambiguous situations as threatening (Dugas et al. 2005) that is known to be associated with negative problem orientation (Bottesi et al., 2016).
-Thus, it can be assumed that given relative ambiguity and uncertainty inherent in the PMIEs (Currier et al., 2015), in the generally stressful atmosphere of combat service (Shelef, Levi-Belz, & Fruchter, 2014), veterans with high levels of IU may experience more continue distress and tendency for depressive attributes and symptoms that are recognized facilitators of SITB (Zalsman et al., 2016).
-To our knowledge, some studies found IU to moderate the link between stressful events and worry (e.g., Zlomke, K. R., & Jeter, K. M. (2014) but not the link between anxiety sensitivity and panic disorder (Carelton et al., 2014).
+They are also more likely to interpret ambiguous situations as threatening (Dugas et al. 2005), which are known to be associated with negative problem orientation (Bottesi et al., 2016).
+Thus, it can be assumed that given the relative ambiguity and uncertainty inherent in the PMIEs (Currier et al., 2015), in the generally stressful atmosphere of combat service (Shelef, Levi-Belz, & Fruchter, 2014), veterans with high levels of IU may experience more continued distress and a tendency for depressive attributes and symptoms that are recognized facilitators of SITB (Zalsman et al., 2016).
+To our knowledge, some studies have found IU to moderate the link between stressful events and worry (e.g., Zlomke, K. R., & Jeter, K. M. (2014), but not the link between anxiety sensitivity and panic disorder (Carelton et al., 2014).
 There are also mixed findings regarding the ability of IU to moderate the link between stressful life events and suicidality among undergrads (Ciarrochi, Said & Deane, 2005).

 To summarize, the current body of literature on moral injury is limited by a dearth of empirical data regarding the links between PMIEs and SITB among veterans.
-Importantly, only a few studies examined potential risk and resilience factors of MI process, such as intolerance of uncertainty.
+Importantly, only a few studies examined potential risk and resilience factors of the MI process, such as intolerance of uncertainty.
 A focus on these factors, that either directly reduce the risk following PMIEs or moderate these effects among veterans, is undoubtedly an important and increasingly urgent priority.

 Based on the literature review, we hypothesize that: (1) Veterans with more severe SITB levels will report significantly higher levels of PMIEs, PTSS and depressive symptoms, than their less severe SITB cohorts; (2) PMIEs and intolerance of uncertainty will be positively associated with SITB, PTSS, and depressive symptoms; (3) Intolerance of uncertainty will moderate the relations between PMIEs and SITB, above and beyond socio-demographic, combat exposure, PTSS and depressive symptoms.